kniz-personal/raft_agile_pm/README.md

 4. Team Standards

 A few assumptions that I made when creating this schedule:
- - A brand new team will be working on this (the Raft team has never worked with this client before), they will remote to each other, spread across multiple time zones
+ - The Raft team has not worked with this client before, the team will be remote to each other, spread across multiple time zones
- - "Everyone" refers to client team (PO, Stakeholders) and all 7 Raft team members -- I know not all conversations will feel relevant to everyone all the time, but I feel it's worth the investment of the whole team in week one to establish a strong foundation for the project
+ - "Everyone" refers to client team (PO, Stakeholders) and all 7 Raft team members -- I know not all conversations will feel relevant to everyone all the time, but I feel it's worth the investment of the whole team in week one to establish a strong foundation for the project by participating in everything
  - Since I don't know exactly how the product vision and roadmap were shared, I have included a review of those in my agenda to ensure it's covered in a way that allows for Q&A with the client
  - The client team is familiar with agile concepts and has worked with a team like ours previously and the product owner (PO) has experience in this role
  - Phase 1 is a medium/large effort, spanning around 3-5 months